j1yoo/j1yoo.github.io/_posts/2019-02-13-hand-rolling_ols.md

 __3. The Standard Errors for the Coefficients__

-First, we calculate the residuals of the model $$\epsilon$$ can be calculated as follows:
+Next, we calculate the residuals of the model $$\epsilon$$ can be calculated as follows:

 ```r
 n <- length(Y) # number of observations